Skip to main content

 1 mentions Positive Neutral Negative

-Grinding in the game is considered tedious, especially due to inconvenient features like the inability to copy and paste room codes, which slows down repetitive tasks.
+Users find the grinding aspect tedious, particularly due to inconvenient features like the inability to copy and paste room codes, which slows down repetitive tasks.

 • optimization